kernel-mod/website/src/pages/docs/en/index.md

 ## Features

--   [x] Insanely small size - as good as ~0.0009% the size of targeted Electron mods.
+-   [x] Insanely small size - good as ~0.0009% the size of targeted Electron mods.
 -   [x] Supports nearly any Electron app instead of just one.
 -   [x] High package capabilities.
 -   [x] Comes with **zero** bloat.